Inventory, lb : 0

-The Red banana has several names, depending on its growing region, including the Red Spanish, Red Cuban, Colorado or Lal kela.
+Red bananas have several names, depending on its growing region, including the Red Spanish, Red Cuban, Colorado or Lal kela.
 Its official botanical name is Red Dacca.
 It is a vigorous, highly resistant grower, producing bunches with up to one hundred fruits.
-It the most sought after "alternative" banana variety to common Yellow bananas within industrialized countries in the world.
+Red bananas are the most sought after "alternative" banana variety to common yellow bananas within industrialized countries in the world.

 Although a ripe Red banana can be great for fresh-eating, it is preferred as a baking variety for both desserts and semi-savory dishes.
 In dessert preparations, complimentary pairings include apples, stonefruit, berries such as strawberries and blueberries, citrus, lemongrass, cream, yogurt and mint.
 Within savory dishes, complimentary pairings include cream, chiles, pork, chicken, black beans, limes, mango, pineapple and nuts such as cashews and hazelnuts.

-Red bananas are native to India and Southeast Asia, where their wild ancestors are also native to.
+Red bananas are native to India and Southeast Asia, where their wild ancestors are also native.
 Through trade routes they have been transported into similar sub-tropical regions where they flourish.
 These regions include Southeast Asia, Australia, New Zealand, South Africa and the Pacific Islands.

 Recipes that include Red Bananas.
 One is easiest, three is harder.

 |Seven Cloves||Kale Salad with Mango, Red Banana, and White Truffle Olive Oil|

 |Kalai's Cooking Recipes||Steamed Simple Caramel Custard with Red Bananas|

 People have spotted Red Bananas using the Specialty Produce app for iPhone and Android.